-Member age

-Under 75 75 and over

-Personal Contributions Any person, irrespective of their work status, may make personal contributions.
+Member age Under 75 75 and over Personal Contributions Any person, irrespective of their work status, may make personal contributions.
 Not allowed.
 Spouse Contributions Can be made at any time, irrespective of the age and employment status of the receiving spouse.
-Not allowed.

 Downsizer Superannuation Contributions Eligible Australians aged 55 or older (there is no maximum age) can make a 'downsizer contribution' of up to \$300,000 each into their superannuation where the proceeds come from selling their home.
-For more information see 2.13.9 Downsizer superannuation contributions.
+For more information see 2.10.9 Downsizer superannuation contributions Employer Contributions

-An employer can make: An employer can only

-Employer Contributions